COMM 339 -- Persuasion

 Two Traditions as Bases of Persuasion Ethics

-Ethics refers to those proscriptions and guidelines that involve concerns larger than effectiveness of persuasive efforts.
+Ethics refers to those prescriptions and guidelines that involve concerns larger than effectiveness of persuasive efforts.
 Ethical standards look toward the needs of others and the greater good of the society in which persuasion takes place.
 Ethics involves values.
 While some values may be personal and not all agree on every ethical standard, many communication scholars would argue that some ethical positions are objectively required of persuaders.

 1. Communication Values Relevant to Persuasion.
 Ethical persuaders value:

 A. Truthful information (which makes rational choice possible).
+(Note: links to "Defining Characteristics of Persuasion" - "choice")

 • Lying undermines persuasion and all communication and, thus, all human sociality ---> existential mistrust.